rlogiacco/VoltageReference/README.md

   H prints this help
 ```

-Now send `R` and let's compare the voltage measured by your micro controller with the one measured by your multimeter: if they match you got lucky as both your micro controller and your multimeter have the same error (yeah, none of them will be 100% accurate, trust me)!
+Now send `R` and let's compare the voltage measured by your microcontroller with the one measured by your multimeter: if they match you got lucky as both your microcontroller and your multimeter have the same error (yeah, none of them will be 100% accurate, trust me)!

-In case they differ slightly then here we can step in and calibrate the micro controller so that it will closely match your multimeter in the future (if you used a decent multimeter that should improve your readings).
+In case they differ slightly then here we can step in and calibrate the microcontroller so that it will closely match your multimeter in the future (if you used a decent multimeter that should improve your readings).

 By the menu above, you just send on serial the 4 digits representing your multimeter reading in millivolts: 4.97 * 1000 = 4970.
 You should get something like the following on the serial console, with the last number being a little higher or lower than the displayed one: